 A trip to Berlin wouldn’t be complete without a walk along the longest remaining section of the Berlin Wall, The Eastside Gallery, near Ostbahnhof in Friedrichshain.
 This open air, concrete canvas art gallery was completely renovated in 2010 for the 20 year anniversary of the Mauerfall (Fall of the Berlin Wall).
 Many of the international artists who had originally splashed the wall with murals of freedom were invited back to repaint their faded work.

-Finally if you want to take in as much of the German capital as possible consider a Berlin City Pass as for a fixed price you can get 2, 3 or 6 days worth of free museum entries, unlimited rides on the hop on / hop off sightseeing tour buses and even skip the queue privileges at the Reichstag and Pergamon museum.
+If you want to take in as much of the German capital as possible consider a Berlin City Pass as for a fixed price you can get 2, 3 or 6 days worth of free museum entries, unlimited rides on the hop on / hop off sightseeing tour buses as well as skip the queue privileges at the Reichstag and Pergamon museum.
+Whilst to reserve your place on any number of best-selling tours and activities check out what Get Your Guide have to offer.

 A large light banner splashed onto the Brandenburg Gate during the Berlin Festival of Lights (see ‘Experience & Events’ below) simply stated “Be Berlin.”
 You too can Be Berlin if you: